adamalston/SQL-Injection/README.md

 SELECT * FROM users WHERE name = "" OR ""="" AND pass = "" OR ""=""
 ```

 This SQL statement will return all rows from the users table since `OR ""=""` always evaluates to true.

 ### 2. Delete a Table Using a Batched SQL Statements

+A malicious party may delete an entire table from a database.

 A user enters: